Embrace energy efficiency

 How to do it now!

-Nine easy-to-do actions will save tonnes of CO2 going into the atmosphere and save you a lot of money.
+A dozen easy-to-do actions will save tonnes of CO2 going into the atmosphere and save you a lot of money.

 - Block the summer heat.
 Install blinds and sun shades or plant deciduous trees to prevent the summer heat from over-heating your house.